 She writes, “I didn’t understand his erratic behavior or the intensity of his moods, which shifted, like his speech patterns, from speedy to laconic.
 But I understood his devotion to poetry and the transporting quality of his performances.
 Read More

 I know y'all have seen the ridiculous ass-backwards looks from the red carpet gala at the Costume Institute Ball.
 I will NOT bore you with talk about how the glitterati got it all WRONG.
 Punk is not putting a thousand dollars of studs on a three thousand dollar Burburry jacket (I'm looking at you Sienna Miller).
 If you haven't seen the pix, check them out here and come back to me laterz.

-The Metropolitan Museum is super important and does a great job preserving ...
+The Metropolitan Museum is super important and does a great job preserving (high) culture, I am not going to argue against that.
 Read More

 On Monday, Kathleen Hanna (of Bikini Kill, Le Tigre and The Julie Ruin) had a radio interview on “Q with Jian Ghomeshi,” where she spoke about the importance of public mistakes, the resurgence of the ‘90s, and why she is still pissed off twenty years later (“Does anybody remember that the Equal Rights Amendment never passed?”).